shobrook/communities/README.md

                        [0, 0, 1, 0, 1, 1],
                        [0, 0, 0, 1, 0, 1],
                        [0, 0, 0, 1, 1, 0]])
-communities = louvain_method(adj_matrix)
+communities, _ = louvain_method(adj_matrix)
 # >>> [{0, 1, 2}, {3, 4, 5}]
 ```

 The output of each algorithm is a list of communities, where each community is a set of nodes.
 Each node is referred to by the index of its row in the adjacency matrix.
+Some algorithms, like `louvain_method` and `girvan_newman`, will have two return values: the list of communities and data to plug into a visualization algorithm.

 ## Algorithms